loominatrx/useful-roblox-resources/README.md

 This list contains **safe resources** that you can use for your games, so you don't have to worry about them being a malicious resource.

+<sup>Also, this repo will be updated as long as I found something interesting on DevForum (or GitHub) and will not be updated frequently.

 ## Table of Contents
 - [Libraries](#libraries)
 - [Plugins](#plugins)